StructuralBiology-ICLMedicine/ctf_analysis/README.md

 * Cross correlation score

 ### Running
-The only input needed is the path to your CTF log files (e.g. Micrographs/*ctffind3.log).
-At some point you will be able to just give the star file output from GCTF or CTFFIND4 (if run through relion).
+The only input needed is the path to your CTF log files (e.g. Micrographs/*ctffind3.log) or the star file output from after CTF estimation (e.g. micrographs_all_gctf.star) as long as it contains the resolution.

 The command is `bokeh serve --show /path/to/.../ctf_analysis/ --args input` (e.g. `bokeh serve --show /path/to/.../ctf_analysis/ --args Micrographs/*.log`).
 I would make an alias in your .bashrc (e.g.`alias ctf_analysis='bokeh serve --show /path/to/.../ctf_analysis/ --args'`) and then you can just run `ctf_analysis Micrographs/*.log`.

 ### Result
 This command should automatically open your browser to `localhost:5006` (or else open manually).
 The main page should look similar to below:
-![alt text](assets/main_page.png "Main Page example") The plots are responsive and the sliders allow you to filter your data.
-The plots are linked so if you filter a point away on the left plot it will be removed from the right.
+![alt text](assets/main_page.png "Main Page example") The plots are responsive and linked.
+The sliders allow you to filter your data and if you filter a point away on the left plot it will be removed from the right.

 A summary of the complete dataset is given and you can generate one for your current subset by clicking the `Summary Stats` button.